Blog posts

 Published:

-My paper “Capital and Labor Income Pareto Exponents across Time and Space” got accepted at Review of Income and Wealth.
-I have long felt that in the discussion of inequality, people often don’t make the distinction between income and wealth.
-In this paper we (my coauthor Tjeerd de Vries and I) estimate the Pareto exponents for capital and labor income separately for as many countries/years as possible.
-Using 475 country-year observations, we find that the median capital and labor income Pareto exponents are 1.46 and 3.35 respectively, so capital income (hence wealth) is more unequal than labor income.
+My paper “Capital and Labor Income Pareto Exponents across Time and Space” was accepted for publication in Review of Income and Wealth.
+I have long felt that in discussions of inequality, people often fail to distinguish between income and wealth.
+In this paper, we (my coauthor Tjeerd de Vries and I) estimate the Pareto exponents for capital and labor income separately for as many countries/years as possible.
+Using 475 country-year observations, we find that the median capital and labor income Pareto exponents are 1.46 and 3.35, respectively, so capital income (hence wealth) is more unequal than labor income.
 This conclusion is not surprising at all, but the point of the paper is to provide a systematic analysis, which was lacking in the earlier literature.

 Paper accepted